7RU7H/Archive/Cryptography-And-Authentication/Cryptography.md

 Encryption: The process of scrambling data or messages, making it unreadable and secret.

-Entropy: The amount of unpredictability in a given ciphertext.
-Entropy colloquially refers to how close the ciphertext is to ideal randomly generated text.
+Entropy: The amount of unpredictability in a given cipher text.
+Entropy colloquially refers to how close the cipher text is to ideal randomly generated text.

 Fundamental Theorem of Arithmetic: The mathematical statement that every natural number greater than 1 must be either prime or a product of unique prime factors.
 Forms the basis of many asymmetric cryptography implementations.